charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 - Why do we need to revert the colors for the esphome setup?
 - Soldering could be an issue, check
 - Check which config you need to set the HAT
+- Not on grey levels on e-ink
+- Not on the black-white-red screen

 ## References